kyleringram/workoutAppPlayground/README.md

 A web application for tracking workouts.
 Users can select exercises from a database, record the weight and reps for each exercise, and view their workout history.

-This repository contains two versions of the app:
+This repository contains three versions of the app:
 1. **Python/Flask Version** (in the root directory) - A server-based application using Python, Flask, and SQLite
 2. **JavaScript Version** (in the `js-version` directory) - A client-side application using HTML, CSS, and JavaScript with localStorage
+3. **Python+JavaScript Hybrid Version** (in the `py-js-version` directory) - A combination approach using a Python/Flask API backend with a JavaScript frontend

 ## Features

+- User authentication and multiple user support
 - Database of exercises with descriptions and muscle group information
 - Exercise thumbnails showing targeted muscle groups
 - Record workouts with weight and reps